I am loving my lentils lately. (Nice alliteration, huh?)

 Brown rice and lentils take about the same length of time to cook, so it works well to cook them in the same pot.
 If you were to use white rice for this recipe, you’d have to cook the rice and lentils separately, then combine them for the rice bowl.
 But brown rice is a much healthier and more flavourful option that stands up well to the earthy lentils and the zing of the dressing.

 A note on miso paste: Miso is a fermented soy, rice or barley paste, full of beneficial probiotics, vitamins and minerals.
 It has a salty taste.
 In this recipe you can use either the dark or the light kind.
 The lighter one is a little milder in flavour.
 However, if you are gluten-free, make sure not to use a miso paste that is made from barley.
 Miso paste can be found in health food stores or Asian grocery stores and lasts (almost) forever in your fridge.
-If you don’t have miso paste, soy sauce would be reasonable substitute.
+If you don’t have miso paste, soy sauce would be a reasonable substitute.

 Lentil Rice Bowl with Candied Pecans, Cranberries, and Knock-Your-Socks-Off Tahini-Miso Dressing